loganbek/passport-docs/case-studies/bankless-academy.md

-_Written with inputs from DidierKrux.eth, Tetranome.eth and OrnΞllaWeb3.eth_
+_Written with inputs from DidierKrux.eth, Tetranome.eth, and OrnΞllaWeb3.eth_